-You can launch a COVID-19 specific membership campaign where you can provide them with discounts on memberships (gives you an edge over other salons!) with focus on essential services – since they are more in demand.
+You can launch a COVID-19 specific membership campaign where you can provide them with discounts on memberships (gives you an edge over other salons!) with a focus on essential services – since they are more in demand.

 2) Gift cards

-You can also consider selling your loyal clientele with gift cards or prepaid cards that can be redeemed in future.
+You can also consider selling your loyal clientele with gift cards or prepaid cards that can be redeemed in the future.

 In uncertain times such as these, your clients would prefer spending on gift certificates with longer validity and better flexibility of change.
 Make sure you set T&C on your gift cards that are customer-friendly and give them enough room to make changes.